EMERALD NECKLACE GREENWAY:

 The Arnold Arboretum contains 3 ½ miles of gated, paved roads for biking.
 Biking is not permitted on unpaved trails.
 Founded in 1872, the 265 acre park contains 6,000 kinds of woody plants.
 Maps of the roads and tree types are stationed at various points throughout the park or are obtainable at the Hunnewell Visitor Center located near the Arborway Gate.
 The Arnold Arboretum is part of the Emerald Necklace Greenway.
 For more information check out; ARNOLD ARBORETUM .

-Starting from the Arborway Gate; Proceed past the Hunnewell Visitors Center (restrooms available) along Meadow Rd.
+Starting from the Arborway Gate [Northern End]; Proceed past the Hunnewell Visitors Center (restrooms available) South, along Meadow Rd.
 You come to a T intersection after a ½ mile.
-Left takes you to the Forest Hills Gate, turn right up Bussey Hill Rd.
+Left, North, takes you along Forest Hill Rd to the Forest Hills Gate, turn right, West, up Bussey Hill Rd.
 At 0.8 miles you'll pass by a path on your right that leads to the Dana Greenhouse (worth checking out) before coming to another intersection.

-Note; Left takes you a ¼ mile to the top of Bussey Hill.
+Note; Left, South, takes you a ¼ mile to the top of Bussey Hill.

-After checking out the hill, continue straight , passing by the Centre Street Gate on your right.
-Continue along Valley Rd to the next intersection.
-Straight leads to the South Street Gate so head right up Hemlock Hill Rd , After passing by the Walter Street Gate on your right you'll come to the Bussey Street Gate at 1.6 miles.
-Here you must cross the road to Peters Hill Gate and proceed up Peters Hill Rd.
-You then come to another T intersection that forms a loop around Peters Hill.
+After checking out the hill, continue straight, passing by the Centre Street Gate on your right, to Valley Rd.
+Continue South, along Valley Rd to the next intersection.
+Straight leads to the South Street Gate, so head right, West, up Hemlock Hill Rd.
+After passing by the Walter Street Gate on your right, you'll come to the Bussey Street Gate at 1.6 miles.
+Here you must cross Bussey St to Peters Hill Gate and proceed South, up Peters Hill Rd.
+This brings you to an intersection.
 Turn right up the steep road and follow to the top, where a cemetery is on your right and the turnoff to Peters Hill is on your left.

-Note; Left takes you 0.1 miles to the top of Peters Hill.
+Note; Left takes you East, 0.1 miles, to the top of Peters Hill.

 After checking out the great views of Boston's skyline return to Peters Hill Rd and continue left.
 You'll pass by the Mendum Street Gate at 2.1 miles.
-You can now loop back through the park by continuing down Peters Hill Rd, passing by the turn for the Poplar Gate on your right and returning to Peters Hill Gate.
-Return to the Arborway Gate for a loop of 4.8 miles.
+You can now Loop back through the park by continuing down Peters Hill Rd, passing by the turn for the Poplar Gate on your right and returning to Peters Hill Gate.
+Return North, to the Arborway Gate after a 4.8 mile Loop.

 Franklin Park: